Home

 armor.
 We found it in the Snowy Mountains.

-INSECTS: I'm not able to identify these interesting creatures (including the large grasshopper at the top of the page) but they were fun to find and photograph.
+INSECTS: We're not able to identify this interesting creature on the left, or the large grasshopper to the right, but they were fun to find and photograph.
+Grasshopper on the windshield